 Serious Causes of Itchy Nipples

 Itchy nipples aren't usually a sign of a major health problem.
 But it's possible that an itchy or scaly breast rash could be a sign of certain breast cancers including inflammatory breast cancer or Paget's disease, Dr. Goldstein notes.
-These cancers are rare, but if your nipple or breast symptoms aren't going away, it's important to have them checked out.
+These cancers are rare, but if your nipple or breast symptoms aren't going away, it's important to have them checked out, especially if there are changes in the look of your nipples or breasts or if you feel any underlying lumps or bumps.

 How to Treat Itchy Nipples